 The majority of interactions with faculty will be virtual, e.g., during the weekly office hours via video conference.
 That said, the program will likely schedule a few in-person meet-ups for local folks involved with MCIT Online as well.

-We highly recommend our new course called Computational Thinking for Problem Solving which will teach you some basic Python programming.
+Penn highly recommends their course called Computational Thinking for Problem Solving which will teach you some basic Python programming.
 Reviewing basic algebra, probabilities, and statistics would be helpful as well.

 Additionally, it is helpful to demonstrate that you have experience completing online courses because the online learning environment is unique and requires commitment, flexibility, and organizational and time management skills.
 If you have taken any online courses (regardless of subject area), please include them on your resume and/or in your personal statement and mention the platform (e.g., Coursera, edX, Blackboard, Moodle, etc).

-Although you will not write your letters of recommendation, of course, we suggest that you speak to your letter writers about your motivation for applying to the program and what you consider your strengths to be, and ask your writers to reflect those in their letters.
+Although you will not write your letters of recommendation, of course, Penn suggests that you speak to your letter writers about your motivation for applying to the program and what you consider your strengths to be, and ask your writers to reflect those in their letters.